Cycles thru suppliers.

 May 27, 2008

 The phrase "electrogalvanized", which means zinc electroplated, has become pretty common usage.
-But to my mind GI means "galvanized iron" and "galvanized" means hot dipped.
-Unfortunately, it's hard to put a fine point on words like this.
-Because although I can say "electroplated" is not "galvanized", a supplier of the electroplated finish can always say "I've always called it galvanized; try to stop me!"
+To my mind GI means "galvanized iron" and "galvanized" means hot dipped.
+Unfortunately, it's hard to put a fine point on words like this because, although I can claim that "electroplated is not galvanized", a supplier of the electroplated finish can always say "I've always called it galvanized; try and stop me!"

 Regards,